climateinteractive/SDEverywhere/README.md

 | Destination Path | {project directory}/SDEverywhere                       |
 | Name             | SDEverywhere                                           |

-Track the `develop` branch for both repos in Sourcetree by opening "origin" under Remotes in the sidebar, and then double-clicking `develop`.
+Track the `main` branch for both repos in Sourcetree by opening "origin" under Remotes in the sidebar, and then double-clicking `main`.
 Click the Checkout button.

-When running SDEverywhere in development, link it into the Node global modules.
-You must link `antlr4-vensim` first.
-If you update Node, you will need to do the links again in the global modules in the new Node directory.
+When running SDEverywhere in development, you can also link the local version of `antlr4-vensim` by adding the following to `package.json`:

 ```
-cd {project directory}
-cd antlr4-vensim
-npm link
-cd ../SDEverywhere
-npm link antlr4-vensim
-npm install
-npm link
-sde -v
+{
+  "pnpm": {
+    "overrides": {
+      "antlr4-vensim": "link:../antlr4-vensim"
+    }
+  }
+}
 ```

+Then run `pnpm install`.

 If you need to run SDEverywhere in a debugger, use the instructions in the "Debugging" section below.